 Two new professors at WU

-WU welcomes Katrin Hummel as professor of accounting and reporting and Nils Wlömert as professor of retailing and data science.
+Starting in January, WU is pleased to welcome 2 new professors to its faculty: Katrin Hummel as professor of accounting and reporting and Nils Wlömert as professor of retailing and data science.

 Professor Katrin Hummel, Department of Finance, Accounting & Statistics